MichaelCurrin/coding-blog/coding_blog/security.md

 - LastPass allows storing of text notes, for extra details around a site.
 - It works on desktop and mobile.

-## Two-step sign-in
+## Two-factor Authentication

-Some websites support two-factor authentication.
+Some websites support _two-factor authentication (2FA)_.
 This means that you need both the password (entered on desktop or mobile) and your actual mobile device (for a one time pin) in order to login in.
 Use this for your most important or sensitive accounts where 2FA is supported, to protect them even if your password is stolen/guessed.
 Such as for your password manager, Twitter, Gmail, Github and AWS.

-## Setup your passwords and 2FA

-Below are the steps I suggest to completely replace your password storage approach with LassPass and two setup two-factor authentication for Google, LastPass and any other sites you wish to.
+### Method

+You can use **SMS**, which is tied to a simcard in a mobile device and does not need an internet connection.
+You need to wait for an SMS to arrive with a security code.

+You use can use a **security app** like Google Authenticator (see below), which is also tied to a phiyscal mobile device but works without needing a simcard or internet connecion.
+This generates codes every 60 seconds for all your accounts - the codes expire in 60 seconds and are replaced by new codes.

+Using the SMS method to get a security is sufficient, but using a security app can be more convenient and more secure.
+There is no waiting time like there is for an SMS, which may not be secure and also the SMS code does not have the same 60-second expiry.

+## Get secured

+### How to setup 2FA

 1. Download the Google Authenticator app for your phone.
 Do this now or as part of the next step.
     - Android and iOS links [here](https://support.google.com/accounts/answer/1066447) with instructions.
-    - Using the SMS method to get a security is sufficient, but using a security app can be more convenient and more secure.
-There is no waiting time like there is for an SMS, which may not be secure and also the SMS code does not have the same 60-second expiry.
 1. Folow the steps here to setup [Google 2-step authentication](https://www.google.com/landing/2step/), to protect your Google account.
 You will be guided to setting up Google Authenticator app, starting with your Gmail account address under a _Google_ item.
+1. Add more accounts to your Google Authenticator.
+It is easy to add additional sites.
+Sites which support 2FA usually make use of your camera phone to scan a QR code on your desktop screen.

+### How to setup LastPass

+Below are the steps I suggest to completely replace your password storage approach with LassPass and two setup two-factor authentication for Google, LastPass and any other sites you wish to.

 1. Setup LastPass on your devices.
     1. Register an account on [LastPass.com](https://www.lastpass.com/) with your e-mail and a password (ideally at least 16 characters).
     1. Setup your LastPass account with 2FA (Google Authenticator or SMS).